Studying the Effect of Explicit Interaction Representations on Learning Scene-level Distributions of Human Trajectories: Experimental Setup

 \subsection{Metrics}

-To evaluate the predicted trajectories w.r.t. the ground truth we use the following metrics: \begin{itemize} \item \textbf{joint minADE}/\textbf{joint minFDE} - Average/Final $L_2$ distance (measured in meters) between the best-predicted trajectories for all agents in the scene and the ground truth, based on $6$ predicted samples.
+We evaluate the predictions using the following metrics: \begin{itemize} \item \textbf{joint minADE}/\textbf{joint minFDE} - Average/Final $L_2$ distance (in meters) between the best-predicted trajectories for all agents in the scene and the ground truth, based on $6$ predicted samples.
 The number of samples was chosen based on the fact that both ADAPT and FJMP provide $6$ predictions.
-Therefore, for the sake of comparability the lower bound of $6$ samples was taken.
 We chose this metric primarily to obtain an interpretable measure of how closely the predictions of the models capture the single ground truth sample available in real-world test cases, since the usefulness of distribution specific metrics such as Negative Log-Likelihood (NLL) is limited when evaluating on singular ground truth samples.
 Furthermore, since two of the state-of-the-art methods only predict a fixed number of deterministic trajectories instead of distributions this metric also allows us to better compare our methods to the state-of-the-art. \item \textbf{joint NLL} - The average NLL of the ground truth, based on the joint distribution of predicted trajectories for all agents in the scene.
 This metric provides us with insight on how well the learned distributions fit the ground truth data.
 To obtain the density estimates needed for the NLL metric, we use a non-parametric density estimation approach proposed in~\cite{mészáros2024robust} so as to ensure a more reliable comparison between models.
-For estimating the predicted trajectory distribution, up to $100$ sampled trajectories were used. \end{itemize} For the sake of brevity the above metrics will simply be referred to as minADE, minFDE, and NLL.
+For estimating the predicted trajectory distribution, up to $100$ sampled trajectories were used. \end{itemize} For the sake of brevity the above metrics will be referred to as minADE, minFDE, and NLL.
+For performing the experiments we utilize the STEP~\cite{schumann2025step} benchmarking framework.
+Note that joint metrics are inherently more challenging than the corresponding single-agent metrics, as they require accurate predictions for all agents in a scene simultaneously.